jorisvink/sanctum/README.md

-The encrypted traffic is encapsulated with ESP in tunnel mode, using 64-bit sequence numbers and encrypted under AES256-GCM using keys exchanged via the chapel sacristy key exchange.
+The encrypted traffic is encapsulated with ESP in tunnel mode, using 64-bit sequence numbers and encrypted under AES256-GCM using keys exchanged via the chapel sacrament key exchange.

 ## Building